 As an atheist, I obviously do not believe in God.
-I can’t be absolutely sure that there is no such entity as a divine being of some sort but I think it is beyond any reasonable doubt that the God of the Bible (or Torah and Koran for that matter) doesn’t exist.
+I can’t be absolutely sure that there is no divine being of some sort but I think it is beyond any reasonable doubt that the God of the Bible (or Torah and Koran for that matter) doesn’t exist.
 Here are my Top 10 reasons God does not exist.

 For a better understanding of my personal reasons to be an atheist, you may want to check out this article too.
 If you believe in God or find yourself in doubt, you will want to read 10 bad reasons to believe in God and 9 logical reasons why there is no God.